Scandinavian Modern

 Couldn't load pickup availability

-The curved tambour front rolls smoothly to reveal a thoughtfully arranged interior of pigeonholes and small drawers, creating a compact writing space that closes away neatly when not in use.
-The exterior is calm and architectural, with softened edges and integrated teak handles that give the piece its restrained, confident character.
+A Swedish mid-century bureau produced during the height of the country’s post-war furniture export period.
+The curved tambour front rolls open to reveal a carefully arranged interior of pigeonholes and drawers, forming a compact writing space that closes away cleanly when not in use.

 Why it works